Abdulaziz-AlZabin/Mal-Detect-ML-Model/README.md

 # Mal-Detect-ML-Model
-This is a Machine Learning model to detect
+This is a Machine Learning model to detect Malwares from their PE headers...